Lara Pulver: Personal life

 In 2003, Pulver met American actor Josh Dallas while he was in the UK studying at the Mountview Academy of Theatre Arts.
-They married over Christmas 2007 in a 16th-century barn in Devon.
-The couple honeymooned in the Maldives.
+They married in December 2007 in Devon.
 Dallas confirmed their divorce in an interview on Bob Rivers's radio show on 2 December 2011.

-Pulver began dating fellow Spooks actor Raza Jaffrey in 2012 and the two married on 27 December 2014.
-They reside in Los Angeles.
-The couple have a son and daughter.
+Pulver began dating fellow Spooks actor Raza Jaffrey in 2012 and married on 27 December 2014.
+The couple have two children.